 With the introduction of sound in musical instruments, of course, that changes everything in our story.
 In our world, we know of musical geniuses who have never learned to read scores.
 I have a suspicion that, with a sufficiently long interaction between humans and their computers, something like this might happen with mathematics.
 I can imagine a mathematical genius who has never learned to manipulate the traditional symbols.
 This would herald an enormous shift for human culture.

-This program is produced by Chris Heagle, Nancy Rosenbaum, and Susan Leem.
-Anne Breckbill is our Web developer.
-Special thanks this week to Dave McGuire.
-Trent Gilliss is our senior editor.
+On Being on-air and online is produced by Chris Heagle.
+Stefni Bell is our coordinating producer.
+Our senior producer is Dave McGuire.
+Trent Gilliss is senior editor.
 And I'm Krista Tippett.

-Ms. Tippett: Next time, we enter the exuberant spiritual world of Rumi, the 13th-century Sufi Muslim mystic and poet.
+Ms. Tippett: Next time, the delightful slam poet Sarah Kay.
+She teaches teenagers to listen while finding their voices.
 Please join us.
 This is APM, American Public Media.